People – DND Guidelines for Hybrid Work

 • Hours of work must abide by respective collective agreements and be during office opening hours.

 • Other safety concerns such as being alone in the building (if alone, look at scheduling an alternate day).
-In conjunction with:

-Compliance and DND coworking
+Compliance and DND Coworking

-Work agreements and myWorkArrangements (mWA)
+Work Agreements and myWorkArrangements (mWA)

 To support this, all DND public service employees must have a valid work agreement (accessible only on the DND network).
 This includes:

-• Employees on secondment with DND (use alternate form (accessible only on the DND network))
+• Employees on secondment with DND (use alternate form (accessible only on the DND network)).

-Managers must first discuss the terms of agreements with employees and once agreed upon, approve them in the mWA application.
-Where groups of employees work full-time on-site and do not have access to mWA, managers must submit a bulk work arrangement request (accessible only on the DND network) as soon as possible.
+Managers must first discuss the terms of agreements with employees and, once agreed upon, approve them in the mWA application.
+In cases where groups of employees work full-time on-site due to operational requirements, L1s should provide ADM HR-Civ with a list of positions that can be removed from reporting requirements.

-Those who do not have access to the mWA application must complete the Alternative mWA form (accessible only on the National Defence network) until access issues have been resolved.
+Those who do not have access to the mWA application must complete the Alternative work agreement form until access issues have been resolved.
 Once access to the Treasury Board Secretariat (TBS) Application Portal (TAP) is granted, employees will need to re-enter their agreement in the mWA application.

 The duration of an agreement can be set for up to one year from the date of signature and a new agreement must be submitted: